-ANATOLIAN EAGLE 2022 (AE-22),the annual international exercise, took place at 3rd Main Jet Base, in Konya, at the end of June.
+ANATOLIAN EAGLE 2022 (AE-22) exercise took place at 3rd Main Jet Base, Konya, at the end of June.

 ANATOLIAN EAGLE (Anadolu Kartali) is one of the largest and most complex joint air force exercises in the world.
 Hosted by the Türk Hava Kuvvetleri (Turkish Air Force - TuAF), Anatolian Eagle mimics a realistic aerial war, and attracts some interesting and varied participants, many of which are rarely, if ever seen in European skies.
 Although slighter smaller in scale than in recent years, AE-22 still drew large numbers of media and spotters alike in the hope of something 'special'.

 As is the norm with the majority of the RAF's Typhoon fleet, none of the aircraft deployed to Konya carried any distinguishing markings such as squadron insignia.
 ZK311 sits on the ramp at Konya (photo, right) receiving some minor maintenance whilst its three colleagues are involved in a morning mission over the ranges.

 (high-explosive), long-range anti-tank missile system (L-UMTAS) missile, MK-81, MK-82, MK-83 guided bombs (JDAM), Gokdogan and Bozdogan air-to-air missiles and SOM-A stand-off missile.

 environment; To give fighter pilots the chance to execute their planned tactics in large force compositions; To provide a forum to exchange ideas and discuss lessons learned; To train participants as they fight and to teach them how to survive in a hostile environment.